Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

 \subsection{Treatments of Los Angeles and New York City}

-Because of the oddly-shaped city limits of Los Angeles, which include several holes, we use the entirety of Los Angeles County (except for its islands) when we examine Los Angeles.
+Because of the oddly-shaped city boundaries of Los Angeles, which include several holes, we use the entirety of Los Angeles County (except for its islands).

-Because of the disconnected nature of New York City, we subdivide New York City into three regions (Queens and Brooklyn, Manhattan and the Bronx, and Staten Island) and treat each region separately.
+Because of the disconnected nature of New York City, we subdivide it into three regions (Queens and Brooklyn, Manhattan and the Bronx, and Staten Island) and treat each region separately.
 We then combine our results for the three regions into a single presentation.
 For example, we combine the PDs into a single PD for all of New York City.